Frequently Asked Questions

 Do you accept WorkCover podiatry claims?

 Yes.
 We do accept Workcover patients, however we do not bill Workcover directly.
 You will be required to pay the full consultation fee on the day of your visit and can seek reimbursement from your insurance company.
-You will be required to make full payment at the time of your consultation however.

 Do you accept TAC podiatry claims?